Rubis-Mecenat/rubis-mecenat/wp-content/plugins/backwpup/readme.txt

 [You can find a detailed tutorial in the BackWPup documentation.](https://backwpup.com/docs/install-backwpup-pro-activate-licence/)

 == Changelog ==

+= 4.0.3 =
+Release date: February 22, 2024

+* Fixed: Security issue where FTP passwords were stored in the database in plaintext.

+= 4.0.2 =
+Release date: November 22, 2023

+* Fixed: Disallow backups or logs directories from being outside of wp-content directory for security purposes

+= 4.0.1 =
+Release date: October 18, 2023

+* Changed (pro): Clarified instructions in the "Path to mysqldump file" field
+* Changed: Upgraded minimum version to PHP 7.2.5
+* Fixed (pro): Restoring a compressed database backup resulted in a "Could not get size of SQL file" error
+* Fixed (pro): 500 error in Restore app, due to missing dependencies
+* Fixed (pro): Escaped previously unescaped SQL query
+* Fixed (pro): Security issue regarding location of restore files
+* Fixed (pro): PHP warning when configuring a wizard with the glacier destination
+* Fixed: Missing nonce validation on certain AJAX endpoints
+* Fixed: Escaping for values on log output
+* Fixed: Escaping of sendmail command
+* Fixed: Corrected an invalid URL in the documentation link found in the plugin overview
+* Fixed: Various deprecation notices on PHP 8.0+
+* Fixed: Issue where webp thumbnail images were not excluded despite enabling the "Don't backup thumbnails from the site's uploads folder" option
+* Fixed: Ensure validation of logfile parameter during job run

 = 4.0.0 =
 Release Date: November 16, 2022